kiteco/vim-plugin/README.md

 ### Completions

 Kite's ranked completions are integrated with Vim's insert-mode completion, specifically the user-defined completion.
+Kite shows normal completions or signature-completions as appropriate for the cursor position.

 By default Kite's completions will show up automatically as you type.
 You can opt out via: